 Grad Plus and Alternative Loans

 - Additional loan funds may be available to MTSA students through the Grad Plus and alternative loan programs offered.
-This information is discussed in detail during the required Orientation Workshop in May, prior to enrollment in July, or may be obtained from the Student Finance Office ( firstname.lastname@example.org ).
-Students complete the FAFSA and apply for the full subsidized and unsubsidized Stafford Loan prior to consideration for any Grad Plus or alternative loan funds.
-Any sponsorship received by the student must be disclosed to the Student Finance Department ( email@example.com ), and will be considered as a resource amount, thus reducing eligibility for additional funds.
+This information is discussed in detail during the required Orientation Workshop in May, prior to enrollment in July, or may be obtained from the Student Finance Office (email@example.com ).
+Students must complete the FAFSA and apply for the unsubsidized Stafford Loan prior to consideration for any Grad Plus or alternative loan funds.
+Any sponsorship received by the student must be disclosed to the Student Finance Department ( firstname.lastname@example.org ), and will be considered as a resource amount, thus reducing eligibility for additional funds.

 - The various military programs offer financial assistance to students in exchange for service following completion of the Program.
-Additional information is available through the Student Finance Office ( firstname.lastname@example.org ).
+For benefits related to service, visit www.benefits.va.gov/gibill/

 - MTSA is very proud of its extremely low default rate, which is currently 0%, and this is expected to continue.
 In connection with this, the exit interview stresses loan repayment for students who are recipients of Stafford Loans.